 This is a very common and very reasonable question, especially for students going out to an industry placement.
 The short answer to this is ‘it is up to you’.
 Each semester a varying number of students receive job offers directly from their industry host, regardless of whether that organisations is big or small.
 In most cases the organisation was probably not thinking of hiring a new staff member, but were so impressed with the potential shown by the WIL student that they were not willing to let that student go.

-Ultimately, most host organisations do not directly hire, but the critical nature of WIL is that it can significantly shorten the gap between graduating from university and landing your first job.
-Feedback from our previous WIL students indicates that not only is the timeframe for job searching reduced, but successful WIL students are more likely to get the job they want as their first job.
+Most host organisations do not directly hire, but the critical nature of WIL is that it can significantly shorten the gap between graduating from university and landing your first job.
+Feedback from our previous WIL students indicate that not only is the timeframe for job searching reduced, but successful WIL students are more likely to get the job they want as their first job.

-Are you reliable, approachable, a good communicator, work well with others, have a talent for learning and applying and learning from mistakes?
-Most industry hosts are looking at the potential a student can demonstrate, rather than purely applicable technical skills (though obviously those skills help).
-Most organisations tell us that they expect to spend time training up new staff in terms of technical capabilities, but they are less willing to take a risk on a potential employee who has not been able to demonstrate professionalism, communication, reliability and honesty.
+Are you reliable, approachable, a good communicator, work well with others, have a talent for learning and applying new things?
+Most industry hosts are looking at the potential a student can demonstrate, alongside their purely technical skills.
+Most organisations tell us that they expect to spend time training up new staff in terms of demonstrable technical capabilities, but they are less willing to take a risk on a potential employee who has not been able to demonstrate professionalism, communication, reliability and honesty.

 The school advises students to start thinking about WIL as early as possible, and consider the following;